John Lennon wrote this song. As stated in the DVD Composing the Beatles Songbook

 When Lennon decided to write confusing lyrics, he asked his friend Pete Shotton for a nursery rhyme they used to sing.
 Shotton gave them this rhyme, which Lennon incorporated into the song:

-"Yellow matter custard, green slop pie, all mixed together with a dead dog's eye.
+All mixed together with a dead dog's eye

 The choir at the end sings "Oompah, oompah, stick it in your jumper" and "Everybody's got one, everybody's got one."